spider-themes/jobus/readme.txt

 == Changelog ==

 = 1.1.0 (31 Oct 2025) =
+New: demo.xml file added in the include/sample-data folder

+= 1.1.0 (31 Oct 2025) =
 New: New Color Settings added in the General Settings panel
 New: Body class support for better theme styling control
 Fixed: Company dashboard and employment dashboard layout issues resolved